Dominik-97/curriculum-vitae/index.md

   - **Development and Testing consultant**
     - Working on various in-house and external projects for companies like Renomia, Asseco and Packeta.
       - Leading the way to:
-        - deliver high quality automations (especially test automation and data pipelines),
+        - deliver high-quality automations (especially test automation and data pipelines),
-        - consult on chnages leading to higher satisfaction and effectivness,
+        - consult on changes leading to higher satisfaction and effectiveness,
         - helping with CI/CD processes.
     - Product delivery, automation, test and data management consulting.
     - Driving improvements in automation processes, testing automation, development and data pipelines and visualizations.
-    - Direct participation on BE and FE development.
+    - Direct participation in BE and FE development.
-    - Analysing weakspots and providing custom tailored solutions.
+    - Analyzing weak spots and providing custom-tailored solutions.
-    - Writing high quality technical and business documentation as well as participating on creating well managed onboarding process for QA.
+    - Writing high-quality technical and business documentation as well as participating in creating well-managed onboarding processes for QA.
-    - Leading and training testing and development team.
+    - Leading and training testing and development teams.
-    - Implementing new strategies and processes to boost efficiency and to streamline development.
+    - Implementing new strategies and processes to boost efficiency and streamline development.

 `2018-2021` __Behavee__ **Data & Development Consultant, Reporting Specialist** - Self-employed <br>

 - Examining data, processes and technologies to evaluate the current state and reveal critical problems.
   - Design, research plans and analysis.
 - Researching and making recommendations about various business cases improving data use.
-- Assisting Development team to create and implement data strategies, design and build data flows and develop conceptual data models.
+- Assisting the Development team to create and implement data strategies, design and build data flows and develop conceptual data models.
 - Creating automated data reports and documentation.
 - Maintaining data integrity and databases.
 - Implementing new strategies and processes.

 `2018-2020` __T-Mobile__ **Data & Development Consultant** - Self-employed <br>

-- Participating on the T-Mobile Czech Republic project - Data migration, testing, reporting.
+- Participating in the T-Mobile Czech Republic project - Data migration, testing and reporting.
-  - Support for migration activities during the transition period, preparation and data consolidation, data testing, reporting, handover of prepared data.
+  - Support for migration activities during the transition period, preparation and data consolidation, data testing, reporting and handover of prepared data.
   - Data testing, data cleansing and migration tools development.
-  - Designing a solution for consolidation and migration of data from local ERP systems to international solutions, designing and reviewing of transitional and to-be processes.
+  - Designing a solution for consolidation and migration of data from local ERP systems to international solutions, designing and reviewing transitional and to-be processes.
-  - Responsibility for data preparation in the field of legal documents, plant maintenance, human resources and asset accounting.
+  - Responsible for data preparation in the field of legal documents, plant maintenance, human resources and asset accounting.
   - Leading team.

 `2017-2018` __Komerční banka__ **Customer Service Representative** - Part-time <br>

 - Helping customers with complaints and questions.
 - Giving customers information about products and services.
-- Taking requests, and processing claims.
+- Taking requests and processing claims.
-- Taking care of other activities to ensure smooth operation of the branch.
+- Taking care of other activities to ensure the smooth operation of the branch.

 `2015-2017` __Sinch__ **Event technician** - Part-time <br>

-- Organized, implemented, and managed events for the public or private groups.
+- Organized, implemented, and managed events for public or private groups.
 - Planning and organization of public events.
 - Setting up equipment (electrical and other).